Mallorca: Geology

+Mountains of Mallorca

+Mallorca features a landscape characterised by a series of mountain ranges.
+The highest peak, Puig Major, stands at approximately 1,445 meters (4,741 feet) above sea level.
+Other notable peaks include Puig de Massanella, Puig Tomir, Puig de l'Ofre, and Puig des Teix, all exceeding 1,000 meters (3,280 feet) in elevation.
+These mountains are part of the Serra de Tramuntana range with numerous peaks over 1,000 meters, offering opportunities for hiking and exploration with views of the Mediterranean.
+While not towering in comparison to some mountain ranges globally, the Mallorcan mountains provide visitors with diverse outdoor experiences and panoramic views of the island's rugged terrain and coastline.

+Ten tallest mountains of Mallorca

 Regions

 Mallorca is the largest island of Spain by area and second most populated (after Tenerife in the Canary Islands).

 Mallorca has two mountainous regions, the Serra de Tramuntana and Serres de Llevant.
 Both are about 70 km in length and occupy the northwestern and eastern parts of the island respectively.

 The highest peak in Mallorca is Puig Major, at 1445 m, in the Serra de Tramuntana.
 As this is a military zone, the neighbouring peak at Puig de Massanella is the highest accessible peak at 1364 m.
 The northeast coast comprises two bays: the Badia de Pollença and the larger Badia d'Alcúdia.

 The northern coast is rugged and has many cliffs.
 The central zone, extending from Palma, is a generally flat, fertile plain known as Es Pla.
 The island has a variety of caves both above and below the sea – two of the caves, the above sea level Coves dels Hams and the Coves del Drach, also contain underground lakes and are open to tours.
 Both are located near the eastern coastal town of Porto Cristo.
 Small uninhabited islands lie off the southern and western coasts; the Cabrera Archipelago is administratively grouped with Mallorca (in the municipality of Palma), while Dragonara is administratively included in the municipality of Andratx.
 Other notable areas include the Alfabia Mountains, Es Cornadors and Cap de Formentor.
 The Cap de Formentor is one of the places where the tourists can enjoy the pleasure of its beach which is golden and very thin.